Otranto: History

-Otranto occupies the site of the ancient Greek city of Magna Graecia Hydrus (in Greek: Ὑδροῦς) or Hydruntum (in Latin), also known as Hydrunton, Hydronton, or Hydruntu.
-Otranto was a town of Messapian (Illyrian) origin, which, in the wars of Pyrrhus and of Hannibal sided against Rome.
+Otranto occupies the site of the ancient Greek city of Magna Graecia Hydrus (Greek Ὑδροῦς, stem Ὑδρουντ-) or Hydruntum (Latin), also known as Hydrunton, Hydronton, or Hydruntu.
+Otranto was a town of Messapian origin which sided against Rome in the wars of Pyrrhus and of Hannibal.

 In Roman times it was a city.
-As it is the nearest port to the eastern coast of the Adriatic Sea, it was perhaps more important than Brundisium (present Brindisi), under the Roman emperors as a point of embarkation for the East, as the distance to Apollonia, (in present Albania) was less than from Brundisium.
+As it is the nearest port to the eastern coast of the Adriatic Sea, it was perhaps more important than Brundisium (present Brindisi), under the Roman emperors as a point of embarkation for the East, as the distance to Apollonia (in present Albania) was less than from Brundisium.

 In the 8th century, it was for some time in the possession of duke Arechis II of Benevento.

 On 17 August 928, the city was sacked by a Fatimid fleet under Sabir al-Fata.
 Its inhabitants were carried to North Africa as slaves.
 It remained in the hands of the Byzantine emperors until it was among the last cities of Apulia to surrender to the Norman Robert Guiscard in 1068.
 It then became part of the Principality of Taranto.
 In the Middle Ages, the Jews had a school there.